foliovision/fv-wordpress-flowplayer/readme.txt

 Fill the Flowplayer shortcode part according to your needs.
 The apply filter needs to be called because the flowplayer shortcodes are not parsen outside posts automatically.
 Also, please do not forget to add the echo at the beginning.

-= How can I remove the black border around the video? =

-The black border is defined in the style sheet, located in the /css/flowplayer.css at line 6

-= When viewing the video in fullscreen mode, it is stretched and looks deformed. =

-If you have version 1.2.2 or higher, than go to settings and set Fit scaling to true.

-For versions below 1.2.2, this happens because the scaling is set by default to fill.
-If you wish the video show up with correct aspect ratio, you need to add following piece of code into flowplayer-frontend.php, around the line 155 into the clip section:

-scaling: \'fit\',

-Also don't forget comma at the end of the line where appropriate.
-Be aware that this scaling will affect also non-fullscreen mode, which might result into borders around your video if the dimensions are not properly set.

 = How can I style the popup? =

-Check out .flowplayer_popup and .wpfp_custom_popup in /fv-wordpress-flowplayer/css/flowplayer.css.
+Check out .wpfp_custom_popup in /fv-wordpress-flowplayer/css/flowplayer.css.
 You might want to move your changes to your template CSS - make sure you use ID of container element, so your declarations will work even when the flowplayer.css is loaded later in the head section of your webpage.

 = My videos are taking long time to load. =